100 Journal prompts for women to Awaken Your Creativity

 • How do I deal with procrastination, and what can I do to overcome it?

-• What do I do when I’m feeling unmotivated, and how can I adjust that behavior?
+• What do I do when I’m feeling unmotivated, and how can I adjust that behaviour?

-• How do I nurture my inner child, and how does it affect my creativity?
+• How can I nurture my inner child, and what impact does this have on my Creativity?

 • What are three things I can do today to step out of my comfort zone?